 Third Trimester: Managing Weight and Pressure

 As you near the end of pregnancy, weight gain and a significantly enlarged belly can create additional sleep challenges.
-Rolling over or finding a comfortable position might become more difficult, and backaches can intensify.
-A mattress that contours to your body can be a game-changer.
+Rolling over or finding a comfortable position might become more difficult, and backaches and leg cramps can intensify.
+A mattress that contours to your body can be a game-changer during pregnancy.
 Look for:

-Additionally, many expectant mothers find that using a full-length pregnancy pillow aids in side sleeping.
-It can support the belly, reduce hip strain, and keep the spine aligned.
+Additionally, many moms-to-be find that using a full-length pregnancy pillow aids in side sleeping.
+It can support the belly, reduce hip strain, and keep the spine aligned, all of which contribute to a good night’s sleep.
+If your mattress lacks the right balance of softness and support, a mattress topper can provide extra cushioning, helping to relieve pressure points and enhance comfort for more restful sleep in the final weeks of pregnancy.
 Make sure your mattress has enough room to accommodate you, your partner, and any pillows you may need.

 Postpartum and Beyond